What personal information do we collect from the people that visit our website?

 When do we collect information?

-We collect information from you when you subscribe to our blog, fill out a form or enter information on our site.
+We collect information from you when you subscribe to our blog, unlock content, or fill out a form or enter information on our site.

 How do we protect visitor information?

 We do not collect sensitive (e.g. credit card) information on this site, but we still take precautions to protect your information.
 Traffic between your browser and this website is encrypted and transmitted to us in a secure way, using SSL/TLS technology.
 You can verify this by looking for a closed lock icon in the address bar of your web browser, or looking for “https” at the beginning of the address of the web page.
 However, this is not a guarantee that such data transmissions cannot be accessed or altered due to firewall or other security software failures.

 - Understand and save user’s preferences for future visits

 - Memorize the users who have unlocked access to premium content.

 - Compile aggregate data about site traffic and site interactions in order to offer better site experiences and tools in the future.
 We may also use trusted third party services that track this information on our behalf.

 You can choose to have your computer warn you each time a cookie is being sent, or you can choose to turn off all cookies.
 You do this through your browser (like Internet Explorer) settings.
 Each browser is a little different, so look at your browser’s Help menu to learn the correct way to modify your cookies.
 If you disable cookies, some features may be disabled, but you will still be able to use our site.